dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_seven.rst

             config:
                 word: bar

-With these elements in place we can now drive execution from the CLI
+With these elements in place we can now drive execution from the CLI specifying only the pipeline name.
+The tool loads the repository using the repository.yml file and looks up the pipeline by name.

 .. code-block:: sh